montif1975/Wifi-Light-Thermo/README.md

 - Sensor polling interval

-- Temperature and humidity thresholds to activate or deactivate predefined outputs
+- Temperature and humidity thresholds to activate or deactivate predefined outputs (not completely developed yet).

 You can also set the SSID and password to connect the device to a desired WiFi network.
-All configuration settings are stored in EEPROM memory connected via the I2C bus.
+All configuration settings are stored in EEPROM memory connected via the I2C bus: I use a memory add-on available in my project [addon_eeprom_i2c](https://github.com/montif1975/addon_eeprom_i2c).

-The device's WiFi mode—Access Point (AP) or Station (STA)—is selected based on the state of a predefined GPIO pin (default: GPIO 22).
+The device's WiFi mode — Access Point (AP) or Station (STA) — is selected based on the state of a predefined GPIO pin (default: GPIO 22).

 Sensor readings are always available, but configuration is only possible when the device is operating in Access Point mode.

 ## Hardware configuration

-In the project I used the Raspberry Pi Pico W with RP2040 microcontroller and Infineon Wifi and Bluetooth chip, see the device datasheet as reference.
+In the project I used the Raspberry Pi Pico W with RP2040 microcontroller and Infineon CYW43439 Wifi and Bluetooth chip, see the device datasheet as reference.

-The sensor is connected to the I2C channel 0 using:
+The temperature sensor is connected to the I2C channel 0 using:
 - SDA on GPIO 8
 - SCL on GPIO 9